The New Hampshire Fisher Cats Stadium

-The team at Market Square Architects were recently challenged with finding a creative solution to revamping this Manchester, NH Baseball Stadium located in Manchester, NH.
+MANCHESTER, NEW HAMPSHIRE – The team at Market Square Architects were recently challenged with finding a creative solution to revamping this Manchester, NH Baseball Stadium located in Manchester, NH.
 The goal was to create a relaxing way to enjoy games in the al fresco setting.
-The result is the most exciting new fan experience in Manchester and is slated to open later this year.
+The result is the most exciting new fan experience in Manchester.

 The following information is from the Fisher Cats Website:

 The New Hampshire Fisher Cats, Double-A affiliate of the Toronto Blue Jays, have unveiled the biggest, boldest renovation project in team history.
 In advance of the 2017 All-Star Season, Northeast Delta Dental Stadium will be transformed into an entertainment destination you’ll need to see to believe.

 “We’re thrilled to introduce this project, and I can’t wait for our fans to experience it this season,” Fisher Cats Owner Art Solomon said.
 “We’re providing our guests with a brand new, one-of-a-kind location to relax and enjoy a night at the ballpark and want our fans — old and new — to take in the new sights and sounds this season.”

 With construction already underway, the ballpark entrance will be completely redesigned into a breathtaking pavilion and patio, featuring a tiki bar, game area and live music stage.
 The stage will come equipped with full audio, video and lighting systems for musical performances, speaking engagements, live broadcasts and more.